Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 To understand why we insert it as a parent for the last child, we need to remember that we parse infix notation, and we have already read the first operand for this operator.
 E.g., let's take a look at the expression: `a + b * c`.
 The algorithm reads `b` before `*`.
 It thinks it's the second operand for `+` and inserts it as a child for `+`.
 Then it reads `*` and realizes that `b` must be multiplied before summing, and therefore it moves `b` to the children of `*`.

-Then we change the current node to the inserted one because we are reading its operands now.
+Then we assign the inserted node to the current node pointer because we are reading its operands now.

 ![]({{page.images_folder}}/5.png)